-- 1. Show respect for the driver, aide and fellow students at all times

-- 2. Enter and leave the bus in turn

-- 3. No pushing or crowding

-- 4. Learn emergency procedures

-- 5. Remain seated while bus is in motion

-- 6. Talk in a reasonable tone of voice

-- 7. Not use profane or abusive language

-- 8. Keep the bus clean no littering - 9.
-Not consume food or beverages, including candy or gum - 10.
-Follow all COVID-19 and safety protocols
+- 1. Show respect for the driver, aide, and fellow students at all times. - 2.
+Enter and leave the bus in turn.
+No pushing or crowding. - 3.
+Learn emergency procedures. - 4.
+Be seated while bus is in motion and remain seated. - 5.
+Talk in a reasonable tone of voice.
+No profane or abusive language. - 6.
+Keep the bus clean no littering. - 7.
+Follow all established COVID-19 and safety protocols - 8.
+Smoking/vaping is strictly prohibited on the bus

-The principal has the authority to exclude a student from the bus for disciplinary reasons.
-It then becomes the parents' responsibility to provide transportation to and from school.
+The principal has the authority to exclude a student(s) from the bus for disciplinary reasons.
+It then becomes the responsibility of the parent/guardian to provide transportation to and from school.